nikeniks/bump-tags/README.md

 ## _A small project which will be bumping up the tags based on new releases._

 ## 🏆 Feature
-- Determine what the next tag version will be.
+- Determine what the next tag version will be
-- Using Maven, build and publish your application to GitHub packages.
+- Using Maven, build and publish your application to GitHub packages
-- Create a GitHub release.
+- Create a GitHub release
-- Create the next tag version.
+- Create the next tag version

 ## :man_technologist: Tech
 - Java spring boot
 - Maven
-- https://github.com/anothrNick/github-tag-action to determine and create next tag version.
+- https://github.com/anothrNick/github-tag-action to determine and create next tag version
-- https://github.com/elgohr/Github-Release-Action to create new Github release.
+- https://github.com/elgohr/Github-Release-Action to create new Github release
 - Github for version control
 - Github Actions for build pipeline